-29 Foster Zoning Ordinance Section 38-192.
+&lt;sup>29 Foster Zoning Ordinance Section 38-192.
 Dimensional regulations.
 (7)

-30 Source: Tax Assessor and Zoning Map
+Source: Tax Assessor and Zoning Map

-Foster is presently zoned for a uniform minimum 4.59 acre lot per one single-family residential unit pattern of residential, agricultural and general business/mixed use development.
-This is intended to preserve rural character.
-The land use study undertaken as part of the 1991 Comprehensive Plan demonstrated that, while the density of development overall might be appropriate for the preservation of an abundance of sensitive environmental features, the '5 acre' lots being created and built on were actually suburbanizing the landscape.
-Sprawling development along Foster's roads was resulting in houses at uniform intervals much like land use patterns in standard large-lot suburban development.
+Foster is presently has a uniform minimum 4.59 acre lot size for creation of new lots.
+The GB district is characterized by substandard lots by area along the commercial corridor.
+The town has a forested, residential, agricultural, general business and highway commercial development pattern.
+The land use study undertaken as part of the 1991 Comprehensive Plan demonstrated that, while the density of development overall is appropriate for the preservation of an abundance of sensitive environmental features, the 4.59 acre lots being created and built on were suburbanizing the landscape.
+Foster does have some agricultural use, but the town should embrace the pattern of residential development.
+Agriculture is difficult in New England and building permits in rural areas are on the rise as of 2023.
+It will be important to prevent sprawl through a concentrated area for residential development.
+Private road creation of dead-end streets is the intention of the planning board within a soon-to-be proposed AR-2 zoning district at the time of this plan update.
+In 1991, sprawling development along Foster's roads was resulting in houses at uniform intervals much like land use patterns in standard large-lot suburban development.
 Likewise, Foster's single example of a backlot subdivision is not unlike subdivisions in suburban communities such as Cranston, East Greenwich and North Kingstown, where houses are at regular intervals on wide curvilinear streets.
-Although protective of some environmental features, this land use pattern is at odds with the natural environment of the town as well as the historical pattern of development which, in part, created the rural character present today.
+Although protective of some environmental features, the current land use pattern is at odds with the natural environment of the town as well as the historical pattern of development which, in part, created the rural character present today.
+The land use pattern being proposed would encourage preservation and concentrate residential and commercial development.